Kong/docs.konghq.com/app/konnect/org-management/teams-and-roles/teams-reference.md

 | Organization Admin             | Users can fully manage all entities and configuration in the organization. |
 | Organization Admin (Read Only) | Users can view all entities and configuration in the organization. |
 | Portal Admin                   | Users can fully manage all Dev Portal content, which includes {{site.konnect_short_name}} service pages and supporting content, as well as Dev Portal configuration and service connections. <br> To manage app registration requests, members must also be assigned to the Admin or Maintainer roles for the corresponding services.|
-| Data Plane Node Admin                  | Users can configure data planes nodes for the organization.
+| Data Plane Node Admin                  | Users can configure data plane nodes for the organization.
 They can also manage global configuration of the following entities: Gateway services, routes, plugins, upstreams, SNIs, and certificates.
 | API Product Admin                  | Users can create and manage API products, including publishing API product versions to Dev Portal and enabling application registration.|
 | API Product Developer              | Users can create and manage versions of API products. |